Crosby Beach Walk

 The route starts from Waterloo Station, on the Northern Line of the Merseyrail network.
 From here it is a short walk to the Marine Lake and the coastal path.
 You then head north to Hightown, passing Blundellsands, the West Lancashire Golf Club and the sculptures.
 The piece was created in 1997 and consists of 100 cast iron figures facing towards the sea.
 The figures are modelled on the artist's own naked body which has caused some controversy.
 As the tides ebb and flow, the figures are revealed and submerged by the sea.

 The route finishes at Hightown where there's nice views of the River Alt and a train station where you can return to Waterloo.

-To extend the walk from Hightown continue north along the coast path to visit Formby Beach.
+To extend the walk from Hightown continue north along the coast path to visit Formby Beach and the Ainsdale National Nature Reserve.
 Here you will find some terrific high sand dunes where you can enjoy splendid views to Liverpool and the Welsh Mountains.
 The route will then take you through the lovely sand dunes at Ainsdale before coming into the popular seaside town of Southport.

 In Crosby itself you can also visit the lovely Rimrose Valley Country Park.
 The park sits by the side of the Leeds and Liverpool Canal and includes the delightful Brookvale Local Nature Reserve.